Appointments to the University of Oregon Board of Trustees

 The process is managed by the governor’s office, but it will likely include the following key steps.
 The board’s office will work to keep applicants and nominees updated as best as possible along the way.

-• The governor will submit a nomination to the State Senate by late April (approximate).
+- The governor will submit a nomination to the State Senate (typically in Spring term)

 Where can I get more information about serving on the board?